afmiendez/facloth-mobileapp/README.md

 ### Security & Data Protection
 All database writes and deletions are strictly bound to verified user tokens via the authentication pipeline.
 Before changing any data, the app verifies that the target document’s owner ID matches the active user's session token, ensuring users can only modify their own content.

+### Production Lifecyle & Heavy Testing
+Subjected the entire application layer to thorough system integration and black-box testing routines to map layout bottlenecks, media playback latency, and asynchronous data conflicts.
+Successfully handled the end-to-end bundling, compilation, and distribution release cycle directly to the Google Play Store environment.

 ## Screenshots

 ## Future Improvements